eliasmagn/QloApps_LIKK/README.md

 - 🗃️ **Resource profile editor** – the back office ships with a Resource Profiles tab so staff can maintain taxonomy metadata and capacity descriptors for rooms, ateliers and gastronomy spaces ahead of amenity management.
 - 🏷️ **Amenity catalogue manager** – a new Catalog → Amenities screen lets staff create reusable amenity codes, toggle availability and capture icon/translation metadata in preparation for resource-level linking.
 - 🧮 **Room-type seeding helper** – install/upgrade flows and `modules/hotelreservationsystem/tools/seed_resource_profiles.php` backfill taxonomy profiles and capacities for existing room types so legacy data is represented immediately.
+- 💼 **Rate plan scaffolding** – the module now ships database tables and `ObjectModel` classes for rate plans, seasonal modifiers, bundled packages and inquiry-linked quotes to anchor the upcoming pricing engine.

 The high-level concept lives in [`concept.md`](concept.md), the multi-phase plan in [`roadmap.md`](roadmap.md), and tactical progress in [`checklist.md`](checklist.md).